makrai/notes/koromilas21-multimod-emo-survey.md

   * concatenates each unimodal representation with the unit vector and then computes the outer product among each modality.
-The tensor fusion layer (ie, outer product) explicitly captures the unimodal, bimodal and trimodal interactions using a three-fold Cartesian product from modality embeddings.
-    The final representation is passed through an inference subnetwork which performs inference of the target value.
+The tensor fusion layer (ie, outer product) explicitly captures the unimodal, bimodal and trimodal interactions using a three-fold Cartesian product from modality embeddings The final representation is passed through an inference subnetwork which performs inference of the target value.
 Despite the representation power of
   * problem of exponential dimensional growth is a drawback for rhis